-The following potential Army actions and responsibilities are not part of Alternative 2 but would be triggered by lease expiration for the State-owned land not retained (Tract A-3).
-As such, these actions and responsibilities are considered connected actions because implementation of Alternative 2 would result in lease expiration for Tract A-3:
+The following potential Army actions and responsibilities are not part of Alternative 2 but would be triggered by lease expiration for the State-owned land not retained (Tract A-3):

-- Following lease expiration and in accordance with the lease or otherwise negotiated with the State, the Army would conduct various lease compliance actions identified in Section 2.1 within Tract A-3, as appropriate. - Although no hazardous substances or MEChazardous wastes have been found on Tract A-3, if any are found during the compliance review after the lease expires and the land is removed from the Army's inventory of operational ranges, the Army would conduct site restoration in accordance with the Military Munitions Response Program (MMRP), CERCLA, and the terms of the lease, the Army would follow applicable regulations to determine how and when cleanup and restoration activities would occur under the CERCLA process as discussed in Section 2.1.
+- Following lease expiration and in accordance with the lease or otherwise negotiated with the State, the Army would conduct various lease compliance actions identified in Section 2.1 within Tract A-3, as appropriate. - Although no hazardous substances or MEC have been found on Tract A-3, if any are found during the compliance review after the lease expires and the land is removed from the Army's inventory of operational ranges, the Army would conduct site restoration in accordance with the Military Munitions Response Program (MMRP), CERCLA, and the terms of the lease, as discussed in Section 2.1.